hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

                  specified hostPort range. (e.g., `-p 1234-1236:1234/tcp`)
 ```

+> Note: The maximum published ports are 32.

 #### Set metadata on container (-l, --label, --label-file)

 A label is a `key=value` pair that applies metadata to a container.
 To label a container with two labels: